Parent and Community Resources

 Overview of Special Education in DTSD

 Evaluation, Eligibility and Identification

 A more comprehensive overview including the Permission to Evaluate and Evaluation Report.

 - Every two years for students with an Intellectual Disability OR

 -When additional data is needed to determine programming.

 Meet Our Director

 Kirsten Scheurich has been the Director of Special Education since December 2013.
 Mrs. Scheurich earned her Bachelor’s degree in Psychology from Penn State University.
-Following graduation, Mrs. Scheurich attended Millersville University where she received a Master’s degree in Special Education and Special Education Supervisory Certification.
+Following graduation and 5 years in the child welfare field, Mrs. Scheurich attended Millersville University where she received her Special Education teaching certificate, Master’s degree in Special Education, Special Education Supervisory Certification and Principal Certification.